Germany's Greens focus on foreign policy as political winds change | DW | 15.11.2019

 Europe is one of the central fields the Greens want to profile if they plan on forming a coalition government come the next federal election, due to be held in fall 2021.
 If current polls are anything to go by, the chances of the Greens being part of the next German government are almost a given.
 As the party heads to the western German town of Bielefeld this weekend for its annual party conference, the Greens were polling nationally in second position with 22% — just 2% behind Chancellor Angela Merkel's conservative Christian Democrats (CDU).
 For months, the Greens have been consistently polling above the 20% mark.
 In May's European elections, they walked away with 20.5% of the vote, and more than doubled their number of MEPs to 21.

 Come 2021, the most likely outcome would be a coalition with Merkel's CDU — without Merkel herself, who has already announced that she won't be running for a fifth term in office.
-The Greens have come a long way from their environmental roots.
-And with the mainstream parties having increasingly adopted a more environmentalist stance, the Greens have staked out their own territory on a host of issues.
-They also benefit from a populace that has to some degree tired of governments run by the CDU and its junior coalition partner, the center-left Social Democrats (SPD).
+The Greens have come a long way from their environmental roots, and with the mainstream centrist parties having increasingly adopted a more environmentalist stance, the Greens have staked out their own territory on a host of issues.
+They also benefit from a populace that has to some degree tired of governments run by the center-right CDU and its junior coalition partner, the center-left Social Democrats (SPD).

 Read more: How Germany's Green party has evolved